Development and characterization of MPGD-based transition radiation detectors: Prototype Development and Design

 \subsection{Micromegas-Based TRD}

 A Micromegas-TRD prototype was constructed at Vanderbilt University and tested in-beam at FTBF.
-The readout board employed a two-dimensional orthogonal X–Y strip layout with 256 strips per dimension at 400~$\upmu$m pitch, and the drift region was 28 mm.
-The cathode was a fine stainless steel mesh of 18~$\upmu$m thickness mounted approximately 1 mm below a 25~$\upmu$m Mylar entrance window.
-Following the FTBF tests, the prototype design was modified by introducing a single GEM foil upstream of the Micromegas mesh, separated by a 2.5 mm transfer gap and thereby reducing the drift gap to 25.5 mm.
-The GEM preamplification stage was introduced to improve the overall gain stability and reduce the probability of discharges, which caused limitations in stable operation during the FTBF tests.
+The readout board is of the same layout and design as the GEM-TRD, employing a two-dimensional orthogonal X–Y strip layout with 256 strips per dimension at 400\,$\upmu$m pitch.
+The drift region was 28\,mm, and the cathode was a fine stainless steel mesh of 18\,$\upmu$m thickness mounted approximately 1\,mm below a 25\,$\upmu$m Mylar entrance window.
+Following the FTBF tests, the prototype design was modified by introducing a single GEM foil upstream of the Micromegas mesh, separated by a 2.5\,mm transfer gap and thereby reducing the drift gap to 25.5\,mm.
+The GEM preamplification stage was introduced to improve the overall signal gain and reduce the probability of discharges, which caused limitations in stable operation during the FTBF tests.
 The introduction of a GEM preamplification layer also lead to the use of a voltage divider for the amplification structure to reduce the number of input HV channels to two.
-Nominal voltage settings and electric field values are given in~\ref{App_b}.
-The Micromegas+GEM-TRD also utilized an entrance window of a 5~$\upmu$m Cu foil on 55~$\upmu$m Kapton, for direct comparability to the GEM-TRD\_v2 design and in order to remove the non-sensitive gas gap present in the Micromegas-TRD design.
+Nominal voltage settings and electric field values are given in~\ref{App_a}.
+The Micromegas+GEM-TRD also utilized an entrance window of a 5\,$\upmu$m Cu foil on 55\,$\upmu$m Kapton, for direct comparability to the GEM-TRD\_v2 design and in order to remove the non-sensitive gas gap present in the Micromegas-TRD configuration.
 Figure~\ref{fig:mmgtrds} displays a cross section of both Micromegas-based prototype constructions.